 Our beloved staff

 We are confident that Suan Sati has the best local staff in Thailand, and as evidenced in our reviews, our guests agree!
 Our beloved chef Pee Jaa (Pee means older brother or sister in Thai) is a local to this village and has been critical in helping maneuver Suan Sati through difficult times.
 She is experimental in the kitchen, drawing on traditional Thai recipes and western influence to give you an authentic taste of Northern Thailand while also sprinkling in enough familiar foods of home to stave off homesickness or rice overdose.
 Pee Yai is the gardener/handyman extraordinaire.
 No job is too complicated for him to figure out, from organic gardening, to building adobe huts, to building furniture.
 He is a local to this village and an assistant to the village chief.
 Nong Tida (Nong means younger brother or sister in Thai) is the niece of Pee Yai’s wife.
 She has a soft presence and a sharp eye for beauty in the garden.
 She is from Mae Chaem, about 2 hours from Chiang Mai and is White Karen, a minority ethnic group.
-Starting work at Suan Sati was her first time leaving the mountain where she was born.
+Starting work at Suan Sati was one of only a handful of times leaving the mountain where she was born.
 Pee Bow is the newest member of the Suan Sati Family.
 She has made herself indispensable from the first day she arrived.
 She is a hard worker with an eye for detail in housekeeping and in the kitchen.
 Pee Daeng is the newest staff member.
 She is Pee Bow’s sister.
 She is the comedian in the group, always keeping everything light and everyone laughing.
 She assists in the kitchen and housekeeping.